18 Tips For A More Painless Ear-Piercing Experience

 For more information to help your select the best placement(s), read our blog posts: 12 Top Ear Piercing Types & Your Guide To Each One, The Least To Most Painful Types of Ear Piercings, Ranked and Your Guide To Cartilage Ear Piercings: 10 Types To Know.

-Different Types of Ear Piercings Chart
+Ear Piercings Chart

 Credit: Fresh Trends/Pinterest